Skip to main content

 Natural hazards

 Karst plays a special role in the problem of natural hazards.
-The SISKA has developed investigation methods for assessing and mapping the following natural hazards:
+SISKA has developed investigation methods for assessing and mapping the following natural hazards:

 Risk of collapse in karstic environments

 Collapses occur regularly in karstic regions.
 By studying these phenomena through concrete cases, we can predict the conditions that lead to these events.
-As a result, collapse risk zonation maps can be produced.
+As a result, collapse risk maps can be produced.

 • Collapse in the centre of La Chaux-de-Fonds (NE).
 SISKA